Jetison333/rotg/current-round-rules.md

 Itums cannot override explicit rules, do not have the ability to change the rules text, however are free to play in the gaps & unclarities.

+## The farmers market

+The farmers market is a place where a person can sell their carrots, potatos, onions, and other itums to other people.
+The market is open inbetween rounds and during the submission phase.
+The person selling the itum may set the price and method of sale, for example first come first serve or an auction.
+Once the transaction has been confirmed, the price and itums are transferred as appropriate.

 ## The Swindler's Wagon

 The Swindler is an esteemed role, an important member of the community who supplies itums to those most in need.